fchmainy/k8s-trainings-101/README.md

 Please install on student machines:
 - Docker desktop
 - Helm
-- git command
+- Git CLI

  ![docker_desktop_preferences](doc/docker_desktop_preferences_kubernetes.png)
 > For Docker Desktop, be sure to enable kubernetes inside docker desktop preferences

-In case a student can't install the pre-req, there is an UDF BP : https://udf.f5.com/b/8c967d89-dcb3-4788-b41c-1e6a066d3ad5#documentation
+In case a student can't install the pre-requisites, there is an UDF BP : https://udf.f5.com/b/8c967d89-dcb3-4788-b41c-1e6a066d3ad5#documentation

 ---

-## Lab0 - Getting familiar with Docker Engine and build your first application
+## Lab0 - Get familiar with Docker Engine and build your first application
 ### Description

 > In this section, we will learn the 3 most important Docker commands in order to build your container image and push this image to your private repository.